top of page

 For example, marketers can use Instagram Professional Dashboard to access follower insights directly.
 Similarly, Facebook Audience Insights and Google Analytics provide detailed demographic and behavioral data.
 Tools like Sprout Social consolidate this information across platforms.

-6. Trending Topics and Keywords
+6. Trending topics and keywords

 One of the most valuable aspects of social listening is identifying recurring topics and keywords in conversations.